briansproule20/merit-manifesto/README.md

 # **Bringing the Manifesto to Life**

 What began as a conversation over a Christmas pint soon became blocks of texts and early rough drafts.
-Sam and Ryan had a brilliant idea in the tryworks, and we made it our goal to publish a piece that shared these ideas with the world.
+Sam and Ryan had a brilliant idea in the tryworks, and we made it our goal to publish a piece that shared these ideas with the world in a clean, accessible format.

 # **Critical Dependency: Emily Devery**